gradle/declarative-gradle/unified-prototype/README.md

 > ./gradlew testbed-kotlin-jvm-application:run
 ```

-## KMP
+## Kotlin KMP

-The sample Kotlin Multiplatform project lives in the `testbed-kmp` directory.
+The sample Kotlin Multiplatform project lives in the `testbed-kotlin-library` and `testbed-kotlin-application` directories.

 The `unified-prototype/plugin-kmp` plugin demonstrates creating extensions using the Declarative DSL, and loading the data from those extensions into the KMP project used by KGP.

 The sample project demonstrates setting properties, using a common dependencies block, and adding dependencies to specific targets.